Lieutenant General Rocky R Meade, CD, ADC, JP, PhD

 General Meade holds BA (Hons) and MA Degrees from the University of the West Indies, a Masters of Military Arts and Science from the US Army Command and General Staff College, a PhD from the University of Amsterdam and is an alumnus of the George C. Marshall European Center for Security Studies, Germany.
-He is a Professor of Strategic Studies and Linguist.
 He supervises PhD students and delivers invited lectures and consultations on strategic studies, national security, intelligence and linguistics internationally.
 He has several publications to include: ‘The Acquisition of Jamaican Phonology’ and ‘The Relevance & Optimal Structure of the Military in Jamaica in the Current & Emerging Geo-Security Environment’.
-He is a Commander of the Order of Distinction, Justice of the Peace and recipient of Medals of Honour for Meritorious, General and Long Service; Commendation; and the Queen’s Diamond Jubilee Medal.
+He is a Commander of the Order of Distinction; Justice of the Peace and recipient of Medals of Honour for Meritorious, General and Long Service; Commendation; and the Queen’s Diamond Jubilee Medal.